FreeSlave/desktopfile/README.md

 * [D-Bus Activation](http://standards.freedesktop.org/desktop-entry-spec/latest/ar01s07.html).
 * Startup Notification Protocol.
 * Copying files to local file system when %f field code is used.
-* Starting several instances of application if it supports only %f and not %F.
+* Starting several instances of application if it supports only %f or %u and not %F or %U.

 ## Generating documentation